senigami/exercise/README.md

 **Preamble**

 This instruction set is intentionally vague.
 There are many ways to perform this exercise.
 Limit your time to four hours.
-When you are complete or the time limit is reached commit you code.
-The final commit message should contain the following sting "FINAL-COMMIT".
+Commit your code when you are complete or you have reached the time limit.
+The final commit message should contain the following string "FINAL-COMMIT".
 Submit a link to the repo when you are complete.

 Preferred languages
 - Node/JavaScript